-To ensure that the policy for collection of fees harmonises with the College Mission Statement and philosophy of Catholic schooling, without jeopardising the financial health of the College and its ability to offer contemporary teaching and learning practices of the highest standard.
+To ensure that the policy for collection of fees harmonises with the College Mission Statement and philosophy of Catholic schooling and Diocese of Lismore Catholic Schools Limited guidelines, without jeopardising the financial health of the College and its ability to offer contemporary teaching and learning practices of the highest standard.

-In setting the Tuition Fee, the College will have due regard to the mission and principle of the Catholic Church in the desire to make a Catholic education available to all Catholic children.
+In setting Tuition Fees, the College will have due regard to the mission and principle of the Catholic Church in the desire to make a Catholic education available to all Catholic children.

 Further, the College will have due regard to the Consumer Price Index, in being a reasonable guide to the raising of fees each year.
-The College will also set a fee in accordance with the ongoing need of the College in terms of the agreed Budget.
+The College will also set fees in accordance with the ongoing need of the College in terms of the approved annual operating Budget.

-Fees are to be invoiced on a term basis.
-Payment of all school fees and charges is required prior to the commencement of each term unless there is an agreement between the College and parents to pay by instalments.
+Fees are invoiced on a term basis.
+Payment of all school fees and charges is required prior to the commencement of each school term unless there is an agreement between the College and parents to pay by instalments.

-International visiting students will not be required to pay fees.
-However, Full Fee Paying Overseas Students and Full Exchange programs will be levied the annual fee.
-Refer http://www.lism.catholic.edu.au/media/Documents/Policies/FFPOS–National%20Code%202007.pdf
+International visiting students will not be required to pay fees; however, Full Fee Paying Overseas Students and students on Full Exchange programs will be levied the annual tuition fees.

-The College is sympathetic to genuine requests for fees to be paid in instalments.
-Generally, such a request would need to be made in writing.
+The College is sympathetic to genuine requests for fees to be paid in installments.
+Generally, such requests would need to be made in writing.

-Methods of payment and frequency can be altered from time to time following sufficient notification to those responsible for payment of fees.
-The College will at times endeavour to ensure that any changes to frequency of payments are matched to – and have consideration for – family’s income frequencies.
+Methods of payment and frequency can be altered from time to time following sufficient notification by those responsible for payment of fees.
+The College will endeavour to ensure that any changes to frequency of payments are matched to – and have consideration for – family’s income frequencies.

-Should repayment arrangements not be met within 14 days of due date, repayment arrangements are deemed to have lapsed and will require renegotiation.
+Should repayment arrangements not be met within fourteen (14) days of due date, repayment arrangements are deemed to have lapsed and will require renegotiation.